ropensci/tsbox/README.md

 #### Writing ts functions

-The `ts_` function is a constructor function for ts objects.
+The `ts_` function is a constructor function for tsbox time series functions.
 Use it to wrap any function that works with time series.
 The defaults are set to `ts`, so wrapping base functions for `ts` objects is as simple as:

 ```r
 tsdiff <- ts_(diff)